 - exercises or environments that increase the risk of overheating

-When the core temperature of a person in the first trimester exceeds 102°F for more than 10 minutes, this is considered overheating.
-It has been linked with fetal neural abnormalities and miscarriage.
+When the core temperature of a person in the first trimester exceeds 102°F (38.9°F) for longer than 10 minutes, they are overheating.
+Researchers

-- having an uncomfortable or unsteady heart rate
+- have an uncomfortable or unsteady heart rate

-Pregnant people who experience the following should seek emergency medical care:
+Pregnant people who experience the following need emergency medical care: